cmitch819/onenightwerewolfbot/README.md

 Each role  has an associated method that allows players to complete their night action in functions.py.
 Most of the time, this will involve looking at or swapping a specific player's card.
 The nicknames were useful because a player could actually get a list of all players in the game by nickname (using -listnames) before running their own command to target another player from the list (for example, a Robber would type -rob [nickname]).

 ![Screenshot (390)](https://user-images.githubusercontent.com/22796402/184992897-752b16d7-a613-4a2d-b9f4-5af940da4ec0.png)
+>This is what private messages with the bot look like.

 ## Next Steps
 Due to its use of global variables to store players, this bot effectively only works for one server at a time (not a problem for my friends and I, but would have to be modified if this were to be released publicly; maybe by using a database).
-The bot also ends up producing a lot of command messages in the server [image], which can be inconvenient.
+The bot also ends up producing a lot of messages in the server, as shown in the above images, which can be inconvenient.
 My friends got around this by creating a channel entirely dedicated to playing the game.